OBOAcademy/obook/docs/lesson/ontology_design.md

 # Ontology Design

+### Warning
+These materials are under construction and incomplete.

 ## Prerequisites

 Participants will need to have access to the following resources and tools prior to the training: